|Stages:||17 (309.86 km)|

-- We’re not sure, to be honest.
-But our spies suggest Saturday’s Datça test will be a cracker.
-Drivers might well compare the roads there to New Zealand.
-It winds around a mountain with the final few kilometres along the coast, offering stunning picture postcards backdrops to the sea.
+- Saturday’s Datça test is a cracker.
+It’s only 8.75km but what it lacks in distance is more than made up for by incredible scenery.
+It winds round a mountain with the final few kilometres along the coast, offering stunning picture postcard backdrops to the sea.

 - Gravel suspension.